 There are only two common symptoms associated with code P0141:

-If the OBD-II scanner indicates a P0141 trouble code, bring the vehicle to the nearest auto repair shop.
-A trained technician can determine if the fault lies with the oxygen sensor or somewhere else.
+If the OBD-II scanner indicates a P0141 trouble code, bring your vehicle to the nearest auto repair shop.
+A technician can determine if the fault lies with the oxygen sensor or somewhere else.

 How to Diagnose the P0141 Code